Dairy-Free Bread

 • Gently punch the air out of the dough and shape it into a ball.
 Transfer it to a well-floured surface, divide it into 2 even halves, and roll each one into a loaf shape.

-• Add them to 2 lightly greased loaf pans, and let proof for about 30-35 minutes.
-In the meantime, preheat your oven to 425 degrees F, then lower the heat to 350 degrees F before putting the bread in.
+• Add them to 2 lightly greased loaf pans, and let them proof for about 30-35 minutes.
+In the meantime, preheat the oven to 425ยฐF, then lower the heat to 350ยฐF before putting the bread in.

 • Bake for 30-35 minutes, or until the tops are golden brown.
 Remove from the oven and let cool on a wire rack before slicing.
 Happy eating!